26 September 2018

 In 2016, The New York Times referred to Ballet Arizona as “one of the most enterprising companies anywhere.”
 The context of that comment was chief dance critic Alastair Macaulay’s review of Round, but that description – inventive, resourceful, and adventurous — extends to Ballet Arizona in so many ways.
 Thanks to your support, there are things happening in the Valley that you will see in few, if any other, places in the country.

-Consider Ballet Under the Stars, presented earlier this month in four communities.
+Consider Ballet Under the Stars, presented a the end of September in four communities.
 For 21 years, your gifts have provided more than 250,000 people the opportunity to see a free ballet performance under the desert skies at parks across the Valley.
 Do some googling and you’ll see that there is no other professional ballet company in the country that offers a free performance like Ballet Under the Stars, let alone a series of evenings, year after year.
 More than $150,000 in support from donors like you, corporations, foundations and the National Endowment for the Arts made it possible to present this program that costs nearly $400,000 to produce.
 We are actively seeking expanded support for Ballet Under the Stars and we welcome your introductions to people and organizations who can help us make sure we can continue to offer this unprecedented community gift.

 While you are googling, look to see how many ballet companies partner with a professional symphony orchestra to provide live music at performances.
 Our partnership with the Phoenix Symphony is one of the few instances in the country that brings together both the professional ballet and orchestra.
 Ballet performed to live music, particularly on the level of the Phoenix Symphony, is the art in its greatest form, elevating the experience for both the audience and the dancers.
 We are deeply grateful to Hazel A. S. Hare, a beloved, long-time supporter whose legacy gift established an endowment of more than $4 million that helps fund live music.
 It is our dream to grow that endowment to $10 million so that its earnings can support the full cost of investment in live music, which approaches a half million dollars.